tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-locks/list.md

     -D, --decode              Decode the lockname before printing it (WARNING!
 See --help) --format <FORMAT>     Change the output format [default: table] [possible values: table, json] -h, --help                Print help information
-    -H, --no-header           Omit the heading when printing with `--format=table` [aliases: no-heading, no-headers] --no-color            Do not color output (alias for --color=never) --no-decode           Print lockname without decoding it
+        --no-color            Do not color output (alias for --color=never) --no-decode           Print lockname without decoding it
-    -q, --quiet               Suppress output at a specific level and below -S, --stateless           Ignore local state files, do not read from or write to them -v, --verbose             Display more verbose output
+        --no-header           Omit the heading when printing with `--format=table` [aliases: no-heading, no-headers] -q, --quiet               Suppress output at a specific level and below -S, --stateless           Ignore local state files, do not read from or write to them -v, --verbose             Display more verbose output